-Why study Business Studies at More House?
+Why choose Business Studies?

 We are fortunate at More House to be so close to the city of London, to the headquarters of many global businesses, and in the thick of some of the most famous retail areas in the world.
 We are easily able to make trips during a double lesson.
 Speakers and old girls alike are also always keen to come and visit us in Knightsbridge, sharing their expertise and knowledge.